Copyright for authors

 The licences and documents on this page are:

 - Licence to Publish

 - Default letters to publishers and co-authors

-- The SURF foundation has created a Copyright Toolbox, which contains the Licence to Publish.
+- The SURF foundation has created model agreements and licenses, among which a Licence to Publish.
 This licence to publish was formulated to be an unambiguous licence for authors.
-If the author offers this licence to the publisher, instead of signing the publisher's licence, he or she can be sure no unnecessary copyright parts are being transferred.
+If an author offers this licence to the publisher, instead of signing the publisher's licence, he or she can be sure no unnecessary copyright parts are being transferred.